Sentinel Lymph Node Biopsy

 - Redness, swelling, increasing pain, excessive bleeding, or discharge from the incision site

-- If lymph nodes were removed: redness, warmth, swelling, stiffness, or hardness in the extremity
+- Redness, warmth, swelling, stiffness, or hardness in the extremity

 - Dark or swollen fingers and toes